doc-detective/doc-detective/README.md

 ### Run shell command

 Perform a native shell command on the machine running `doc-unit-test`.
 This can be a single command or a script.
 Set environment variables before running the command by specifying an env file in the `env` field.
-See [variables.env]() for reference.
+For reference, see [variables.env](https://github.com/hawkeyexl/doc-unit-test/blob/master/sample/variables.env).

 Returns `PASS` if the command has an exit code of `0`.
-Returns `FAIL` if the comnand had a non-`0` exit code out outputs a `stderr` value.
+Returns `FAIL` if the command had a non-`0` exit code and outputs a `stderr` value.

 Format: